p3root/signalr-qt/README.md

 Server
 =======
-in work
+still in work

 LICENSE
 ======

-Copyright (c) 2013, p3root - Patrik Pfaffenbauer (patrik.pfaffenbauer@p3.co.at)
+Copyright (c) 2013-2014, p3root - Patrik Pfaffenbauer (patrik.pfaffenbauer@p3.co.at)
 All rights reserved.

 Redistribution and use in source and binary forms, with or without modification,